Providing Comfort Care

 ENTERTAINMENT, ENTERTAINING AND TRAVEL

 The following is a list of activities that can also enhance the quality of life of your loved one.
 These suggestions may be activities that your loved one will look forward to sharing with you and others.
+These segments include movies, TV shows, radio shows, news, music, newspapers, magazines, bingo uk websites and books.

 - Check the TV listings and choose your favorite programs to watch each day rather than having the TV on nonstop.